ClemensX/ShadedPath12/README.md

 * **-disableDX11Debug** Used on systems that don't have DX11 Debug enabled.
 (Rarely used.)

 # Sample Apps
+* **Soundtest**    Show use of background music and directional sound of 3D objects
 * **ObjectViewer** Display one of the predefined objects with animation and lighting
 * **TestTextures** Load 12 texture files and display each at 83.000 different world positions (a total of 1 Million billboards)
 * **TestDotcross** Draw an increasing number of crosses.
 Single Thread Example that will show system degredation for generating and transmitting large amounts of objects to the GPU
 * **TestLinetext** Optimized Multi Thread example of a geometry shader for drawing 3D text.
 Displays FPS, some engine info and 1000 lines of text.
 Should render with more than 300 FPS on any system supporting the Oculus Rift (in window mode)
 * **Sample1** Draw a lot of lines to mark the floor and ceiling of the world, some lines of text and a coordinate system at the origin point.

+# Features for 0.1.0
+* Lighting: Ambient, Directional and Point Lights.
+See ObjectViewer.cpp
+* Sound: PLay background music and associate WorldObjects with sound.
+Sound for objects has calculated volume drop based on distance and positional orientation through the available speakers.
+All sounds must be in .wav format

 # Features for 0.0.5
 * Mesh creation: See section below